CodeKoalas/koality-drupal-theme-generator/README.md

 * Gulp Babel
 * Gulp imagemin

-If you're not using `npm@5.0.0` or later (which generates a lockfile `package-lock.json`) consider using [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).
+If you're not using `npm@5.0.0` or later (which generates a lock file `package-lock.json`) consider using [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).

-After you've got the Gulp file modified to your hearts content, [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) the dependencies so everyone uses the _exact_ same node modules.
+After you've got the Gulp file modified to your heart's content, [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) the dependencies so everyone uses the _exact_ same node modules.

 ```bash
 npm shrinkwrap --save-dev